 PURDON'S DIGEST.
-A NY Justice of the Peace wishing to pur-chase a copy of Purdon's Digest, can be accommodated by applying at he this
+A NY Justice of the Peace wishing to pur-chase a copy of Purdon's Digest, can be accommodated by applying at he this ma or Mularia.
+Neutralize this poison by its

-DOCTOR YOURSBLE.
+DOOTOR YOURSDILIF.
 THE POCKET ESCULAPIUS;